frederic-perez/AmE-dictionary/data/idioms.md

 __have one’s heart in it__ (put one’s heart in it) Be emotionally involved in something, undertake something enthusiastically, as in _Nancy puts her heart in her teaching._ This expression may also be put negatively as one’s heart is not in it, as in _She decided to quit; her heart just wasn’t in this kind of work._
 __have rocks in (one’s) head__ :two: To be thoroughly stupid, crazy, absurd, incorrect, etc. _You must have rocks in your head if you think the bank will approve you for another loan._
 __have seen (one’s) day__ :two: To be beyond one’s prime; to be no longer useful, effective, or functional.
-__have skin in the game__ :three: To have a personal investment, usually monetary, in the pursuit of some goal or achievement, especially in business and finance. _I have no skin in the game._
+__have skin in the game__ :five: To have a personal investment, usually monetary, in the pursuit of some goal or achievement, especially in business and finance. _I have no skin in the game._
 __have someone pegged__ :three::hammer: _She had me pegged on that, too._ _You got me pegged._ :es: Me has calado.
 __have someone’s number__ If you have someone’s number, you understand what kind of person they are, and so you know how to deal with them.
 Understand a person’s real motives or character and thereby gain some advantage. _Oh, don’t worry — I won’t let him cheat me.
 I’ve got his number._
 __have teeth__ To have enough power or support of authority to compel obedience or punish offenders, as of a law. _This new law against littering has teeth, so if you don’t pick up your trash, you’ll get a hefty fine._